TruongTho3345/calculator_stacked/README.md

-# calculator_stacked
+# Calculator (Stacked framework testing)

-A new Flutter project.
+A simple calculator built with Flutter and the Stacked framework.